CSS-Electronics/canedge-xcp/README.md

 ```

 Notes:
-- The script warns you if the transmit CAN ID is the same across the JSON files (separate ECUs must use separate IDs)
+- The script warns you if the CAN ID is the same across the JSON files (separate ECUs must use separate IDs)
-- The script warns you if the joint transmit list exceeds the maximum number of frames or data bytes supported by the CANedge
+- The script warns you if the joint transmit list exceeds the max number of frames or data bytes supported
-- You can use the optional `--offset_delta` to control the time spacing between separte ECU DAQ initialization sequences
+- Optionally use `--offset_delta` to control the time spacing between distinct ECU DAQ initialization sequences

 --------